 Shop insulation and damp proofing for your project

 These tend to occur as much in awkward places – floor/ceiling voids, below the ground floor, the first floor ceiling – as on the accessible areas of the wall.
-The insulation applied to the wall can form the airtight barrier, but the benefit will be reduced by up to 50 per cent if the gaps, cracks and penetrations are not also dealt with.
+The insulation applied to the wall can form the airtight barrier, but the benefit will be reduced by up to 50% if the gaps, cracks and penetrations are not also dealt with.

 The dew point is the point where air meets a temperature that causes the moisture to condense out as water.
 Internal wall insulation will tend to keep the wall at external ambient temperature and thereby draw the dew point towards the internal surface.
 If the dew point is too close to the internal surface of the existing wall, moisture can be absorbed by the insulation and appear as damp patches on the plasterboard.

-Thus, to help prevent damp penetration, a vapour control layer will need to be installed.
+To help prevent damp penetration, a vapour control layer will need to be installed.
 The internal surface of an insulated wall will tend to be warmer, reducing the likelihood of condensation forming, but there will be areas – such as where an external wall meets an internal wall – that remain cold.
 There is a distinct risk of condensation forming in those areas, typically in high-level corners.
-This is essentially a cold bridge.
-To overcome this, we need to be sure that it is not possible to draw a (imagined) straight line from inside to outside without passing through a full thickness of insulation.
+Overcoming this typically means extending the insulation to cover that cold bridge.

 How to Install Internal Wall Insulation

 There are three basic methods of installing internal wall insulation, and the process is broadly the same for all three.
 (There is also a fourth option which we will come to later):